nazar-pc/BananaHTML/documentation.md

 Allows to change quotation symbol for attributes, " by default.

 #### insert
-This attribute may be or two-dimentional array.
+This attribute may be or two-dimensional array.
 It is used for substituting values into attributes template.
 Example, how it works:
 ```php
 h::a(
 	'$i[text]',